-- Drop MathJax support.
+- Dropped MathJax support.
 Something less to maintain (also, didn’t work as expected with --embed).
 User that need this should just use the user_js option.
 Or a custom theme.

-- Themes now use a space-adjusted Alegreya Sans as a fallback.
+- Changed themes to use a space-adjusted Alegreya Sans as a fallback.

 Darkslide v3.2.0 (2017-10-17)

-- Themes now use Rosario as a fallback.
+- Changed themes to use Rosario as a fallback.
 For better or worse it’s smaller and has same width as Candara.

 Darkslide v3.1.0 (2017-10-17)

-- Themes now embed a Candara fallback webfont (Alegreya Sans).
+- Changed themes to embed a Candara fallback webfont (Alegreya Sans).
 It’s slightly narrower but looks more similar than the other alternatives better matching Candara’s width (Acme, Galdeano).
 It even has ligatures.